elainebroche-dev/ms3-event-scheduler/README.md

 - __Extended Data Model__

-  The data model representing the Events and Bookings is very simplistic in what data elements it stores.
+  The data model representing the Events and Bookings is very simplistic in terms of the data elements it stores.
 This could be extended to store additional data with more complex data relationship rules.
 The data model and code could also be re-structured to use a better Object Oriented approach, where Events and Bookings could be handled as Object types with methods and attributes.

 - __Extended Data Analysis__